steven-van/FollowMeal/README.md

 ## Building

-Make sure to install all dependencies before running the project with `npm install` in your project folder Then `npm run web`
+Make sure to install all dependencies with `npm install` in your project folder.
+Then `npm run web`

 ## Dependencies